(edited)

 Controlling Our World, from the Micro to the Macro

 So data visualization gives us a more direct route to insight and understanding, just as it is easier to learn a skill by looking at a visual representation rather than simply reading about it in a book.
-But is this really life-changing?
-Perhaps it is to an extent, but not in a way that is going to make a profound difference in how we live our lives, to the ways in which we engage with society at large.
+But is this life-changing?
+Perhaps it is to an extent, but not in a way that is going to make a profound difference in how we live our lives, to how we engage with society at large.

 And yet, data visualization does touch our lives in this way.
 Data integration into the designs of the machinery and the equipment that we rely on to keep us safe, to support our quality of life, and even to actively keep us alive, can dramatically improve their effectiveness.
 A particularly emotive example is found in health care.